Iron Man 2: Plot

 In Russia, the media covers Tony Stark's disclosure of his identity as Iron Man.
 Ivan Vanko, mourning the death of his father Anton Vanko—a former Stark Industries employee, sees this and builds the same miniature arc reactor as Stark's using old Stark Industries blueprints left behind by Anton.

-Six months later, (Note: The events of the film also take place simultaneously with the events of The Incredible Hulk (2008) and Thor (2011).)
+Six months later, (Note: The 2023 book The Marvel Cinematic Universe: An Official Timeline places the film in early 2010, simultaneously with the events of the films The Incredible Hulk (2008) and Thor (2011).)
 Tony wants to continue the legacy of his father Howard, and re-institutes the Stark Expo in New York City's Flushing Meadows–Corona Park.
 He also resists pressure to turn over his armored suits to the government and Stark's rival, Justin Hammer.
 However, Stark learns that the palladium core in the arc reactor that keeps him alive and powers the armor is slowly poisoning him, and he is unable to find a substitute.
-Growing increasingly despondent about his impending death, and refusing to tell anyone about his condition, Stark appoints his assistant Pepper Potts as CEO of Stark Industries and hires Stark employee Natalie Rushman to replace her as his assistant.
+Growing increasingly despondent about his impending death, and refusing to tell anyone about his condition, Stark appoints his assistant Pepper Potts as CEO of Stark Industries and promotes Stark employee "Natalie Rushman" to replace her as his assistant.

 Stark competes in the Monaco Historic Grand Prix, where he is attacked in the middle of the race by Vanko, who wields electrified whips powered by his arc reactor.
 Stark dons his armor and defeats Vanko, but the armor is severely damaged.
 Vanko explains that he intended to prove to the world that Iron Man is not invincible.
 Impressed by Vanko's performance, Hammer fakes Vanko's death while breaking him out of prison and asks him to build a line of armored suits to upstage Stark.
 Vanko decides that unmanned drones are better to eliminate the human factor.